UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Reasoning-to-Coding of Thoughts

 \section{Reasoning-to-Coding of Thoughts}

-Compared to evaluation methods that solely rely on checking if the results generated by LLMs are identical, without assessing the reasoning process, we propose a method based on evaluating mathematical reasoning processes through code implementation.
+Compared to methods that simply check whether the outputs generated by LLMs are identical, the code-based evaluation approach enables more accurate assessment by using multiple test cases.
+It provides additional evaluation metrics, such as runtime, and allows for the observation of the reliability of LLMs.

 Initially, we adopted the Program of Thought (PoT) method, where the LLM had to perform reasoning and implement it in one step.
 However, we noticed that the LLMs often resorted to simpler algorithms, which led to high time complexity or even failure with more complex problems due to limited reasoning depth.
-To improve this, we explored the Reasoning-to-Coding of Thoughts framework, which separates reasoning and implementation into different steps.
+To improve this, we explored the \textbf{Reasoning-to-Coding of Thoughts (RCoT)} framework, which separates reasoning and implementation into different steps.

 In the first round, LLM focuses only on reasoning about the problem.
-Compared to PoT, where reasoning is described broadly, dedicating an entire round to reasoning allows the LLM to generate a step-by-step, detailed logical reasoning chain, including mathematical theorems, formulas, and properties used.
-This deeper reasoning approach reduces the likelihood of errors and facilitates the creation of less complex algorithms.
+Compared to PoT, RCoT dedicate an entire round to reasoning allowing the LLM to generate a step-by-step, detailed logical reasoning chain, including mathematical theorems, formulas, and properties used.
+This deeper reasoning approach facilitates the creation of more efficient algorithms with lower time complexity.

-In the second round, the LLM implements the reasoning process generated in the first round.This gives us new perspectives beyond the final answer when evaluating reasoning abilities.
-By converting the computation process into code, we avoid errors caused by low computational skills, allowing us to gain more accurate and genuine insights into the LLM’s reasoning abilities.
-Additionally, assessing the pass rate and runtime of the code provides a method to evaluate reasoning strategies, where better approaches should have higher accuracy and lower time complexity.
+In the second round, RCoT requires the LLM to implement the reasoning process generated in the first round.
+By converting the computation process into code, we can introduce new metrics beyond the final pass rate.
+The solution generated by the LLM can be evaluated based on its runtime during testing, which indirectly reflects the solution's time complexity.
+Additionally, this approach avoids errors caused by the limited computational capabilities of large models, allowing for more accurate and genuine insights into the LLM’s reasoning abilities.
+Clearly, the stronger the reasoning capabilities of the large model, the higher the overall pass rate and the lower the time complexity, which is reflected in the shorter runtime of the generated solution.

-By dividing the process into two steps, The detailed reasoning in the first round ensures that the code implementation in the second round closely aligns with the reasoning process, reducing mismatches between reasoning and implementation.
+We present qualitative cases in Appendix~\ref{sec:appendix:Case Study}, where GPT-4o solves problems from UTMath using PoT and RCoT, respectively.
+The case studies show that, with RCoT prompting, the model engages in deeper reasoning, significantly reducing solution complexity.